Azure/onboarding-guidance/PowerShell/Networking/L2-CreateVirtualNetwork.md

-# Module:- Create a virtual network by using PowerShell
+# Create a virtual network by using PowerShell

 # Abstract